DÉCOUVRIR MOUGINS

 Place de l’Eglise Albicocco

-It was an old cemetery, inside the walls.
-It was then transferred to Place Sainte-Anne and dug out to build a water reservoir in the basement, which was fed by a “fire pump”, which sent the water from the Horts de la Salle spring (Mougins’ first water supply) back to Mougins.
-On the right, the Presbytery rebuilt before the revolution on the site of a cesspool and a former “blood mill”.
-Opposite, an old defence tower that stood against the ramparts.
-You can spend some time in the church of Saint-Jacques-le-Majeur.
+It was an old cemetery inside the walls.
+It was then moved to Place Sainte-Anne and dug out to build a water reservoir in the basement, fed by a “fire pump” which returned water from the Horts de la Salle spring to Mougins (1st water supply in Mougins).
+On the right, the Presbytery, rebuilt before the Revolution on the site of a cesspool and former “blood mill”.
+Opposite, an ancient defensive tower that stood against the ramparts.
+The church of Saint-Jacques-le-Majeur is the perfect place to take a moment to reflect.

 Read more

-The oldest part of the church, which you can see with the door of the present sacristy surmounted by a stone cross, was probably the former lordly chapel of St Mary.
-The church was built in three stages, starting in the 11th century with the name of St. James the Greater.
-A second nave was added at the beginning of the 19th century and renovated.
+The oldest part of the church you see, with the door to today’s sacristy surmounted by a stone cross, was probably the former Seigneuriale chapel of Sainte- Marie.
+The church was built in three stages, beginning in the 11th century as the church of St. James the Greater.
+A second nave was added and renovated in the early 19th century.

 The parish church of Saint-Jacques-le-Majeur

-The sacristy dates from the 11th century.
-The church was enlarged in the 18th and 19th centuries, as was the bell tower which was raised.
-There are statues of Saint Joseph and Saint Mary in gilded cardboard from the Grasse School of the 18th century, and a 15th century crucifix.
-The stoup and the baptismal font are from the 18th century.
-In the choir, the altar stone was carved in the 11th century.
-Outside the church, go back a few steps and enter Rue des Lombards.
+The sacristy dates to the 11th century.
+The church was enlarged in the 18th and 19th centuries, and the bell tower was raised.
+The church features gilded cardboard statues of St. Joseph and St. Mary by the 18th-century Ecole de Grasse, and a 15th-century crucifix.
+The stoup and baptismal font date from the 18th century.
+The altar stone in the choir was cut in the 11th century.
+Outside the church, take a few steps back and enter Rue des Lombards.

 Rue des Orfèvres

 It was an alleyway backing onto the ramparts inside the village.
-There were many craftsmen and notably a goldsmith, Bernardin Bareste.
-In 1666, he was certainly the only goldsmith in the region and he beat the gold coins of the Abbey of Lérins.
-Today, you will still find many craftsmen.
+It was home to many craftsmen, including a gold beater, Bernardin Bareste.
+In 1666, he was certainly the only goldsmith in the region, and minted gold coins for the Abbey of Lérins.
+Today, you’ll still find many craftsmen.

 Rue des Lombards

-On your right you can see the entrance and the main courtyard of the Abbey House of the Abbots of Lérins.
-At n°71 Jacques Brel is said to have stayed there while he was taking his pilot’s licence.
-Finally, take rue Honoré Henry which will bring you back to the starting point.
+On your right, you’ll see the entrance and main courtyard of the Maison Abbatiale des Abbés de Lérins.
+Jacques Brel is said to have stayed at n°71 while taking his pilot’s license.
+Finally, take rue Honoré Henry back to the starting point.

 Rue Honoré Henry

-It was named after Honoré Henry, former Mayor of Mougins.
-After reaching the Place du Commandant Lamy, head towards the Place des Patriotes.
+It owes its name to Honoré Henry, former Mayor of Mougins.
+After reaching Place du Commandant Lamy, head for Place des Patriotes.

 Place des Patriotes

 The Lavoir, built in 1894, was used by tenacious washerwomen until the 1970s.
-It hosts exhibitions all year round and a Provencal cot in December.
-Opposite, the Boutique du Maréchal Ferrant and the former municipal slaughterhouses on the ramparts have been transformed into an art gallery and bar, whose vaulted room is worth a visit.
-The square itself was built on the former cemetery of Sainte-Anne.
-The chapel of the same name, which stood opposite the restaurant “L’Amandier”, has unfortunately been destroyed.
+It hosts exhibitions all year round and a Provencal crib in December.
+Opposite, the Boutique du Maréchal Ferrant and the former municipal abattoirs on the ramparts have been transformed into an art gallery and bar, whose vaulted room is well worth a visit.
+The square itself was built on the former Sainte-Anne cemetery.
+The chapel of the same name, which stood opposite the “L’Amandier” restaurant, has unfortunately been destroyed.

 Read more